- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 | Scope | Within a single allocated block | Across multiple contiguous blocks |

-Think of it this way: VLSM is an architect’s tool for designing the floor plan of a building (internal layout).
-Supernetting is a city planner’s tool for grouping buildings into a single postal zone (external routing).
+Think of it this way.
+VLSM is an architect’s tool for designing a building’s floor plan, the internal layout.
+Supernetting is a city planner’s tool for grouping buildings into one postal zone, the external routing.
 Most network engineers use both daily.

 Common Pitfalls

-Advanced subnetting introduces several traps that catch even experienced engineers:
+Advanced subnetting introduces traps that catch even experienced engineers:

 1. Non-Contiguous Blocks Cannot Be Superneted